Arild Midthun

-Arild Midthun (born 6 May 1964) is a Norwegian illustrator, cartoonist and comics artist.
-He was born in Bergen.
+Arild Midthun (born 6 May 1964) is a Norwegian illustrator, cartoonist and comics artist from Bergen.

 Among his early production is the comics strip Patrick & Co in the newspaper Bergens Tidende 1977, a spy series written by Tormod Løkling.
 His artistical breakthrough was the strip series Sirkus from 1980 to 1982, written by Terje Nordberg, Eirik Ildahl and Dag Kolstad.
 He was a central illustrator for the humorous magazines Norsk MAD from 1981, and Pyton from 1986 to 1995.
 He was awarded the Sproing Award in 1988, for the album Troll: Sølvskatten, jointly with Terje Nordberg.

 From 1995 he was appointed as illustrator for the newspaper Aftenposten, and from 2004 he began drawing for the Disney comics magazine Donald Duck & Co.